• Skip to primary navigation

 There are a few pieces of equipment that you will need - or want - to make this.

-Juicer - I like to use my electric Cuisinart pulp control juicer, as I’m juicing a lot of fruit when I make this!
+3. A Citrus Juicer.
+I like to use my electric Cuisinart pulp control juicer, as Iโ€™m juicing a lot of fruit when I make this!

 An electric juicer being used for orange juice.

-Stand Mixer - Definitely nice to have.
+4. A Stand Mixer - Definitely nice to have.
 You can make this recipe by hand, but a stand mixer with a dough hook makes easy work of mixing and kneading!

-Pans - This can be anything.
-Mary used coffee cans, I usually use a mix of loaf pans and round casserole pans.
+5. Baking Pans - These can be anything.
+Mary used coffee cans, but I donโ€™t tend to have tin cans on hand.
+I usually use a mix of loaf pans and round casserole pans.
 Spring form pans are also a good option, and I use foil pans when making them for others.

 How to Make Paska Bread